jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-2a.md

-+++
+---
-title=  "The Raw Produce Which Not Always Affords Rent" date=  2020-01-29 image=  "/covers/wn.jpg" description=  "Animal Skin and Timber" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-1a" linkbtext=  "Chapter 11 Part 1a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-2b" linkftext=  "Chapter 11 Part 2a" heading=  "Chapter 11 Part 2a" icon=  "/icons/smith.png"
+title: "The Raw Produce Which Not Always Affords Rent"
-+++
+heading: "Part 2a of Chapter 11 of Book 1"
+date: 2015-09-27
+image: "/covers/wn.jpg"
+description: "Animal Skin and Timber"
+icon: "/icons/smith.png"
+---

 {{< s v="53" >}} Human food is the only produce of land which always affords some rent to the landlord.